graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 * New property `ISchema.ValueConverters`
 * New method `IParentExecutionNode.ApplyToChildren`
-* `IExecutionStrategy.ShouldIncludeNode` and ability to control the set of fields that the strategy executes
+* `ExecutionStrategy` exposes a number of `protected virtual` methods that can be used to alter the execution of a document without rewriting the entire class.
+For instance, overriding `ShouldIncludeNode` provides the ability to control the set of fields that the strategy executes; overriding `ProcessNodeUnhandledException` provides a way to customize exception handling, and so on.
+* With the addition of `ExecutionContext.ExecutionStrategy` and `IExecutionStrategy.GetSubFields`, the
+  execution strategy now controls the fields that are returned when requested from `IResolveFieldContext.SubFields`.
 * Schema validation upon initialization and better support for schema traversal via `ISchemaNodeVisitor`

 ## Breaking Changes